-- 1. Allegations/concerns that may meet the harm threshold - 2.
-Allegations/concerns that do not meet the harm threshold, also known as 'low level concerns'
+- 1. Allegations that may meet the harms threshold - 2.
+Allegations/concerns that do not meet the harms threshold, also known as 'low level concerns'

-Our response to allegations/concerns is consistent with the DDSCP Safeguarding Children Allegations against Staff, Carers and Volunteers procedure and we also refer to the DDSCP Briefing Note: Low-Level Concerns about Staff.
-This response is also entirely in line with Keeping Children Safe in Education September 2022.
+Our response to concerns/allegations is consistent with the DDSCP Safeguarding Children Allegations against Staff, Carers and Volunteers procedure.

-1. Allegations that may meet the harm threshold
+1. Allegations that may meet the harms threshold

-This is where an allegation/concern might indicate that a person would pose a risk of harm if they continue to work in their present position, or in any capacity with children in a school.
+This is where an allegation might indicate that a person would pose a risk of harm if they continue to work in their present position, or in any capacity with children in a school.
 Where it is alleged that anyone working in the establishment, including supply teachers, contractors and volunteers has: